Where can I buy Treetop cheeses?

 Treetop nutcheeses soften when you heat them and go brown under the griller, but they don't stretch like dairy cheese.
 Our nutcheeses have no casein, a milk protein, or other melting agents.
 Try them in a toastie.
 Unbelievable!

-Are your nutcheeses suitable for people with nut allergies?
+Are your cheeses suitable for people with nut allergies?

 Not all the ingredients are on the market in an organic form, but where they are we have used them.
-Organic coconut oil, organic sunflower oil, fantastic local organic garlic ... we're increasing the range as we find the right ingredients.
+We're increasing the range as we find the right ingredients.

 Macadamias are a source of vitamin A, iron, protein, thiamine, riboflavin and niacin.
 They also contain small amounts of selenium, calcium, phosphorus, potassium and magnesium.

 Maybe the best reason to enjoy them is that, as well as helping your body reduce cholesterol, they're cholesterol free ... and they taste great!

 Among the most dramatic studies was one published in the Journal of the American College of Cardiology in 2017, considered the world’s top heart-disease journal.
 That study found that eating peanuts and tree nuts (twice or more a week) and walnuts (once or more a week) was associated with a 13% to 19% lower risk of total cardiovascular disease and 15% to 23% lower risk of coronary heart disease.